pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 * Are the test cases readable?
 * Does the PR lower the overall test coverage?

-Simulate cases where the code may break.
+To ensure the tests in the PR are sufficient, you can simulate cases where the code may break and check the following:

-* Will the tests actually fail when the code is broken?
+* Will the tests fail when the code is broken?
-* If the code changes beneath them, will they start producing false positives?
-* Does each test makes simple and useful assertions?
+* Does each test make simple and useful assertions?
 * Are the tests separated appropriately between different test methods?

 Remember that tests are also code that have to be maintained, and thus do not accept unnecessary complexity in tests.